 Speaker, 2nd Annual Cyber Security Summit, July 2015

 Speaker, PWC Financial Services Conference, June 2015

 Speaker, Securing The Law Firm, January 2015

-Lothar Determann practices and teaches international technology, commercial and intellectual property law.
+Lothar Determann practices and teaches international data privacy, technology, commercial and intellectual property law.

-At Baker & McKenzie LLP in San Francisco and Palo Alto, he has been counseling companies since 1998 on data privacy law compli-ance and taking products, business models, intellectual property and contracts international.
-He is admitted to practice in California and Germany.
-He has been recognized as one of the top 10 Copyright At-torneys and Top 25 Intellectual Property Attorneys in California by the San Francisco & Los Angeles Daily Journal and as a leading law-yer by Chambers, Legal 500, IAM and others.
+At Baker McKenzie in San Francisco and Palo Alto, he has been counseling companies since 1998 on data privacy law compliance and taking products, business models, intellectual property and contracts international.
+Admitted to practice in California and Germany, he has been recognized as one of the top 10 Copyright Attorneys and Top 25 Intellectual Property Attorneys in California by the San Fran-cisco & Los Angeles Daily Journal and as a leading lawyer by Chambers, Legal 500, IAM and others.
 For more information see www.bakermckenzie.com.
+Contact: email@example.com.

-Prof. Dr. Determann has been a member of the Association of German Public Law Professors since 1999 and teaches Data Privacy Law, Computer Law and Internet Law at Freie Universität Berlin (since 1994), UC Berkeley School of Law (Boalt Hall, annually since 2004), Hastings College of the Law (since 2010), Stanford Law School (2011) and University of San Francisco School of Law (2000-2005).
-He has authored more than 120 articles and treatise contributions as well as 5 books, including Determann’s Field Guide to Data Privacy Law (3d Edition, 2017) and California Privacy Law - Practical Guide and Commentary (2nd Ed.
-2017).
+Prof. Dr. Determann has been a member of the Association of German Public Law Professors since 1999 and teaches Data Privacy Law, Computer Law and Internet Law at Freie Universität Berlin (since 1994), University of California, Berkeley School of Law (since 2004), Hastings College of the Law (since 2010), Stanford Law School (2011) and University of San Francisco School of Law (2000-2005).
+He has authored more than 150 articles and treatise contributions as well as 5 books, including Determann’s Field Guide to Data Privacy Law (3d Edition, 2017, also available in Chinese, German, Japanese and Russian) and California Privacy Law - Practical Guide and Commentary (3d Ed.
+2018).